Applicants must meet the following minimum qualifications to be considered for employment:

 Must have minimum corrected visual acuity of 20/30 binocularly.

 The Charlotte-Mecklenburg Police Department requires that all sworn police officers will:

 While they are employed with the CMPD, all sworn employees must continue to abide by this rule.Please use this link to help you determine if your residence is within the bounds the CMPD allows:

 45 Mile Radius Map (pdf)

 Thinking of Joining Our Department?
 Compare Charlotte’s Cost of Living With Other Municipalities.
 Use the Cost of Living Wizard to calculate your estimate.

 Tattoos or brands cannot be visible on the head, face, chest or neck.
+As per CMPD Policy, "Visible tattoos cannot be more than 2.5 inches in length or 1 inch in width and number more than one per limb, including the hand."
 Any visible tattoo (i.e. "sleeves"), must be covered by a uniform shirt or approved tattoo "jacket".